CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Minimum Academic Requirements (e.g., Marks Thresholds for BS, Medical, etc.)

 The rules stick close to past years.
-Students need at least 60% marks if their program uses an annual exam system, or 70% (or equivalent CGPA) in the semester system for their last exam.
-This applies to BS programs, medical/dental colleges, undergrad degrees, and postgrad like MS/MPhil/PhD.
+Students need at least 60% marks in their last exam if their program uses an annual exam system, or 70% (or equivalent CGPA) in the semester system.
+This applies to BS programs, medical/dental colleges, undergraduate degrees, and postgraduate degrees such as MS/MPhil/PhD.
 High performers from Punjab boards in matric or inter also qualify if they are admitted to public institutions.
-Exact cutoffs can shift a bit based on merit in each department—top scorers receive priority.
+Exact cutoffs can shift slightly based on merit within each department—top scorers receive priority.

 Domicile and Residency Rules (Punjab-Exclusive)